TC-LS2/blog/frontend/README.md

 ## Adding Images, Fonts, and Files

-With Webpack, using static assets like images and fonts works similarly to CSS.
+With Webpack, using static assets value images and fonts works similarly to CSS.

 You can **`import` a file right in a JavaScript module**.
 This tells Webpack to include that file in the bundle.
 Unlike CSS imports, importing a file gives you a string value.
 This value is the final path you can reference in your code, e.g. as the `src` attribute of an image or the `href` of a link to a PDF.